-Applicants for admission must provide hard copy official transcripts from all institutions from which they have or will have earned an associates, undergraduate, or graduate degree by the time they matriculate at Georgetown.
+Applicants for admission must provide official transcripts from all institutions from which they have earned or will earn an associates, undergraduate, or graduate degree.
 (Unofficial non-degree coursework transcripts, such as study abroad courses, community college courses, and other non-degree courses can be uploaded directly to the online application).
 A transcript is official when:

 - submitted directly to the Graduate School in an envelope which is issued by the institution and sealed by your university's Registrar's office (or equivalent office)

 - submitted to the Graduate School from the institution via a secure electronic delivery, such as Scrip-Safe